Loading...

 Incorporate Non-Starchy Vegetables

-Add a side of non-starchy vegetables like spinach, broccoli, or bell peppers.
-These are low in carbohydrates and can help balance your meal.
+Add a side of non-starchy vegetables such as spinach, broccoli, or bell peppers.
+These vegetables are low in carbohydrates and can add fiber, which can help moderate blood sugar levels.

 Mindful Eating